Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 \subsubsection{Entanglement-assisted Shannon capacity of graphs}

-The second quantum variant of graph homomorphism comes from the study of \emph{entanglement-assisted zero-error capacity} of classical channels, which is a quantum generalization of Shannon's zero-error communication setting.
+The second quantum variant of graph homomorphism comes from the study of \emph{entanglement-assisted} zero-error capacity of classical channels, which is a quantum generalization of Shannon's zero-error communication setting.
 In the zero-error communication model, Alice wants to transmit messages to Bob without error through some classical noisy channel.
-Shannon in~\cite{MR0089131} showed that the maximum number of zero-error messages Alice can send to Bob equals the independence number of the confusability graph.
-In the entanglement-assisted setting, the maximum number of messages that can be sent with zero error turns out to be determined by the confusability graph and is called the \emph{entanglement-assisted independence number} (of the confusability graph)~\cite{Beigi2010}.
-Similarly, the \emph{entanglement-assisted Shannon capacity} is its regularization.
-Based on this definition, one naturally defines an \emph{entanglement-assisted homomorphism} between graphs, denoted by $\EAto$~\cite{cubitt2014bounds}.
-Let the \emph{entanglement-assisted cohomomorphism preorder} $\leq_*$ be defined by letting~$G\leq_* H$ if~$\overline{G}\EAto\overline{H}$.
-The entanglement-assisted homomorphism has applications in the study of the \emph{entanglement-assisted source-channel coding problem}~\cite{briet2015entanglement,cubitt2014bounds}.
-It is easy to see that the \emph{entanglement-assisted independence number} of $G$ is the maximum number $n$ such that~$\overline{K_n}\leq_* G$.
+As we have mentioned, Shannon in~\cite{MR0089131} showed that the maximum number of zero-error messages Alice can send to Bob equals the independence number of the confusability graph.
+In the entanglement-assisted setting, the maximum number of messages that can be sent with zero error turns out to be also determined by the confusability graph and is called the \emph{entanglement-assisted independence number} (of the confusability graph)~\cite{cubitt2010improving}.
+We define the \emph{entanglement-assisted Shannon capacity} as its regularization.
+One can define a natural \emph{entanglement-assisted homomorphism} between graphs~\cite{cubitt2014bounds}, denoted by $G \EAto H$, by saying that $G \EAto H$ if there exists a $d\in \N$ and $d\times d$ positive semidefinite matrices $\rho$ and $(\rho_g^h\in M(d,\C): g\in V(G),\, h\in V(H))$, such that the following two conditions hold

-It is not hard to see that $G\Qto H$ implies $G\EAto H$.
-It is believed that the reverse direction holds~\cite{manvcinska2016quantum}.
-One may interpret $G\Qto H$ in the communication setting as restricting to use the maximally entangled state and projective measurements~\cite{manvcinska2016quantum}.
-On the other hand, it is known that the entanglement-assisted Shannon capacity can be strictly larger than the Shannon capacity~\cite{Leung2012,Briet19227}.
-We point out that these separation results also separate the quantum Shannon capacity from Shannon capacity (see the remarks in the proof of \cref{thm: element in leq q}).